elementor/elementor-developers-docs/src/editor/page-settings-panel.md

 <img src="/assets/img/page-settings-panel.png" alt="Elementor Page Settings Panel" style="float: right; width: 300px; margin-left: 20px; margin-bottom: 20px;">

-The **Page Settings** is a panel in [The Editor](/editor/) where the user can change the Post/Page fields like the title, the excerpt (if the post type supports excerpts), feature image etc.
+The **Page Settings** is a panel in [The Editor](/editor/) where the user can change the post/page fields like the title, the excerpt (if the post type supports excerpts), feature image, post status etc.

+Page settings based on posts/pages, meaning that each post/page on the site has it's own unique settings saved in the `wp_posts` table in the database.

 ## Structure and Functionality